- Sunflower seeds are a great snack for dogs, providing them with essential nutrients such as protein and omega-3 fatty acids. ✔️

 Sunflower seeds have long been a favorite among pet owners because they’re healthy and packed with protein!
 And if you want to keep your pup feeling full, try these ideas for their next meal.

-- Mix the sunnies with dry food or cooked chicken; this way they won’t get stuck when chewed!
+- Mix the sunnies with dry food or cooked chicken; this way they won’t get stuck in your dog’s teeth!

-- Bake some power dogs bars with oats, maple syrup, flax seed, dried cranberries, wholegrain flour
+- Bake some power bars with oats, maple syrup, flax seed, dried cranberries, wholegrain flour.

 Can Dogs Eat Sunflower Seeds, or Are They Toxic for Dogs?